Actual Freedom – The Actual Freedom Mailing List Correspondence

 RESPONDENT: I haven’t written for a long time and I want you to know I am still practicing Actualism, reading the website over and over, running HAIETMOBA and reading what’s sent to Topica.
 My stumbling block is being felicitous, as usual.
 You’ve already coached me on this, I know it’s up to me to do it.
 I think also I am fairly detached, too, and what I have taken for a ‘good’ day is really more of a day of ... calmness, but a sort of contrived, finessed calmness.
 I feel stuck in the mud partly because I’m not having any PCE’s, the voice in my head will not shut up (It didn’t used to bother me, maybe I was not aware of it) and also the problem of felicity.
 Also, inquiring into the root of emotions is tricky to do by yourself (my mind wanders) and I find myself in my head so much it is irritating as hell.
 I don’t think my self is getting any thinner, it seems to have co-operated up to a point and then put on the brakes.
 I will not give up, though, because I’ve experienced what is right under my nose four times now .
 If you have any input, I’m listening.

 It is no wonder you are experiencing ‘a sort of contrived, finessed calmness’ ... the main problem in life is that peoples everywhere are already separate from the actual world and to practice detachment is to be twice-removed from actuality.
-Vis.:
+Viz.:

 • Actual freedom: By being born a separative ‘self’ one lives in a painful reality (being detached from actuality) and sensuousness ends this detachment with the resultant apperception revealing the actual world.

 • Spiritual freedom: By becoming detached from the separative ‘self’ (and thus being twice-removed from actuality) dissociation from painful reality manifests a metaphysical greater reality in the psyche rendering the physical world a nightmarish dream.
+(Richard, Articles, 180 Degrees Opposite).

 For an example of detachment leading to dissociation (known as ‘vippayutta’ in Pali):

 • [Mr. Gotama the Sakyan]: ‘Freed, dissociated, and released from ten things the Tathagata dwells with unrestricted awareness.
 Which ten?
 Freed, dissociated, and released from form (...)
 Freed, dissociated, and released from feeling (...)
 Freed, dissociated, and released from perception (...)
 Freed, dissociated, and released from fabrications (...)
 Freed, dissociated, and released from consciousness (...)
 Freed, dissociated, and released from birth (...)
 Freed, dissociated, and released from aging (...)
 Freed, dissociated, and released from death (...)
 Freed, dissociated, and released from stress (...)
-Freed, dissociated, and released from defilement (...) the Tathagata – freed, dissociated, and released from these ten things – dwells with unrestricted awareness. ( Bahuna Sutta).
+Freed, dissociated, and released from defilement (...) the Tathagata – freed, dissociated, and released from these ten things – dwells with unrestricted awareness.
+(Bahuna Sutta).

 It is not for nothing I say everyone has been going 180 degrees in the wrong direction.